kyma-project/kyma/docs/05-technical-reference/00-custom-resources/ac-02-eventactivation.md

 title: EventActivation
 ---

-The `eventactivations.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to create a Trigger from the Kyma Console and to get an event schema.
+The `eventactivations.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to create a Trigger from the Kyma Dashboard and to get an event schema.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```bash
 kubectl get crd eventactivations.applicationconnector.kyma-project.io -o yaml